Return to the search form Return to your search results

 Expedited processing service is available for US passports (although this still takes several weeks and is at an additional cost).
 UI Study Abroad encourages students to ask the passport agency at the time of application whether expedited service is recommended.

 Students who are not US citizens should contact their consulate for more information if they need to get a new passport or renew their passport.
+You should also check with the consulate to see if you need a visa to enter Greece.

-Students will receive instructions for booking flights after the Confirmation Deadline.
+Students will receive instructions for booking flights after the confirmation deadline.
 A suggested group flight will be shared with the group and students will make their own arrangements.

 For courses traveling abroad, participating students and faculty will be required to follow host country laws and procedures regarding COVID-19.
 Requirements of each host country are subject to change with little notice.
 Requirements may include COVID-19 testing, proof of vaccination, or quarantine/isolation to enter the country or to access certain facilitates and services.